 There was almost no level ground so a tree blocked part of the doorway to my side of the tent.
 As there had been little clearing done, the woods here were dark.
 However, there was a nice stream with a pool 50 m away that beat jumping into the very wavy and frigid Lake Superior.

-Day 3 – North of Sinclair Cove – Agawa Bay Visitor Centre (approximately 16 km, 7 hours)
+Day 3 – North of Sinclair Cove – Agawa Bay Visitor Centre (about 16 km, 7 hours)

 It wasn’t until we reached Sinclair Cove with its big sign that we realized that where we thought we had camped on the second night and the reality of where we camped were two different things.
-That was a little depressing as it meant at least a few more hours than we had figured on the trail.
+That was a little depressing as it meant at least a few more hours than we had figured on the Lake Superior Coastal Trail.

 It took us a solid hour to do just over a kilometre after leaving our campsite – an indication of just how rugged the terrain is.